RayenBou/RayenBou/README.md

 # 💫 About Me:
-Backend dev & creator of Framefox 🦊<br>I love solving tough problems with simple, clear solutions.<br>Curious by nature, I shift easily from deep details to big-picture thinking 🔍✨<br>I craft software with care, like good old hand-made work.
+Backend dev and Architect<br> Creator of Framefox 🦊<br>I love solving tough problems with simple, clear solutions.<br>Curious by nature, I shift easily from deep details to big-picture thinking 🔍✨<br>I craft software with care, like good old hand-made work.

 ## 🌐 Socials: